fireeye-ops/cache/resume.md

 ### [ZMonitor](https://github.com/liliff/zmonitor)

-Console client for the Zabbix monitoring suite, developed in Ruby.
-It interfaces with the Zabbix API using JSON for gathering current active triggers and acknowledging events.
-It basically provides a CLI dashboard, a method to easily acknowledge several related alerts, and one to feed output to other applications.
+Terminal dashboard developed in Ruby for the Zabbix monitoring suite.
+Configured in YAML, it uses JSON to retrieve active alerts and answer them with the Zabbix API.
+Known for mass pattern-based (using regex) acknowledgement (useful during network failures) and alternative plaintext output for piping or copying.

 ## Skills